South Stoneham House: Grounds and gardens

 The estate was landscaped some time after 1722 by Lancelot "Capability" Brown and Kelly's Directory of 1915 described the house as being "pleasantly seated".
 At that time the grounds comprised 110 acres, with 5 acres of water, which would have included parts of Monks Brook (including the salmon pool that it flows into) and the River Itchen and the modern Riverside Park.
 However 100 years earlier the estate was more extensive, being described thus in The Times on 21 June 1815:

 In 1839 the estate was described as not particularly extensive, but notable for its groups of "patrician" elm trees.
 Architect Leonard Rome Guthrie redesigned part of the gardens at South Stoneham House in 1906 prior to moving on to contribute to the design of those at Townhill Park House.

 It has been suggested that the ponds are relics of the "2 fisheries" mentioned in the Domesday Book entry for the site.
 The gardens and salmon pool were the subject of an oil painting by the neo-classical painter Adam Buck; the painting, measuring 35 inches by 57 inches, sold at auction at Sotheby's in London for £3,200 on 27 November 1974.
 Some of Capability Brown's signature cedars of Lebanon still surround the house today.

 Interior

 Original house

 When the house was sold in 1875, the interior was described thus:

-Surviving interior features include an early 18th-century staircase with carved tread ends decorated with scroll, flower and leaf designs.
-Each step has three twisted balusters, and there is a moulded hand rail.
-The staircase is situated in a hall with an 18th-century ceiling painting of pelicans, trumpets and swags.
-In the early 21st century it was planned to remove the staircase from the house entirely.

-The interior is panelled to dado level and in the Music Room there is a cornice decorated with swags and paterae and a marble fireplace decorated with cupids, urns and more swags.
-The music room is situated at the eastern end of the ground floor.